 A takeaway lunch menu is available on this Redfern favourite's Instagram page.
 Text 0466 413 203 to place an order, then just swing by, pay by card and collect.

 Viet, Alex Lee Kitchen, Old Jim Kee and Bang Luck are still offering takeaway, as well as delivery via online partners.
 Stay up to date with the latest developments on the precinct's Instagram account.

 This local café is still serving aromatic brews and breakfast fare from its Waverton outpost.
-What's more, its owners are offering free coffee to doctors and nurses during this crisis as a way of showing their support.
+What's more, the owners are offering free coffee to doctors and nurses during this crisis as a way of showing their support.
 Order by phone on 02 9220 2060 or via the Hey You app.